disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 ### 2. Preparing the data-containing files for integration

 #### 2.1.
 Open the file "AD_proteome_control.tsv".
 Replace "Protein" with "identifier_hgnc_symbol" in column 1 and then add a new column named "color".
 Fill rows in column "color" with a [hex color code for your color of interest](https://www.color-hex.com/color/).
 Suggestion: #2986cc (blue).
-Save it as "AD_proteome_control.txt"
+Save it as "AD_proteome_control.txt".
+This file is ready to be uploaded to the map.

 <img width="938" height="533" alt="image" src="https://github.com/user-attachments/assets/0c13c6bf-2739-42ba-9b86-59d36fcc2fdb" />

 #### 2.2.
+Open the file ""AD_proteome.tsv".
 Normalize FCH values to the [-1,1] range by truncating the FCH value to a maximum and minimum of, respectively, 3 and -3.
 Use your prefered method to do that, but, if you prefer, we offer you here a Python-based normalizer script that will create the normalized version of data ([Download it here](/pages/projects/minerva_normalize.zip)) as well as the file ready to be uploaded in the map.

 ##### 2.2.1.
 Install Python 3 in your operational system (Latest stable version for the latest versions of operation systems: [Windows](https://www.python.org/ftp/python/3.13.5/python-3.13.5-amd64.exe) or [MacOS](https://www.python.org/ftp/python/3.13.5/python-3.13.5-macos11.pkg)).
 ##### 2.2.2.
 After downloading the above zip file, unzip it in your local computer in your folder of preference.
 You see a python file named "minerva_normalize.py"